 - Follow copyright laws.
 Make sure you have the right to use material before publishing.

 - Maintain separation.
 Avoid interacting with current or past patients and avoid requests to give medical advice (through social media).

 - Use disclaimers.
 Disclose yourself and provide appropriate disclaimers if your view differs from the School or University.
 Be sure to reveal conflicts of interest, and be honest about your credentials.

 If you identify yourself as BUSM faculty/staff/student member in your profile or bio, the following language is suggested for inclusion in your account description:

 - Views are my own.

 - Tweets are my own.
 (Twitter only)

-- The views and opinions expressed here are not necessarily those of Boston University School of Medicine, and they may not be used for advertising or product endorsement purposes.
+- The views and opinions expressed here are not necessarily those of Boston University School of Medicine.
 (If word count limit allows)

 - Hate speech

 - Comments with the main purpose of selling products